Category: Design

 5. Generating personas or foundational research with just a foundation model search.

-When asking foundational models we got surprisingly accurate reads on how preclinical pharmaceutical research works at a high level.
-When asking models to create personas, the form was amazing but the data was only between 50% and 85% accurate when compared to our data.
-I would have big concerns that PMs and Designers using this data would make consistently bad decisions with confidence.
+When asking foundational models, we got surprisingly accurate reads on how preclinical pharmaceutical research works at a high level.
+When asking models to create personas, the form was amazing, but the data was only between 50% and 85% accurate when compared to our data.
+I would have big concerns that PMs and Designers using this data without secondary checks would make consistently bad decisions with confidence.

 One final thought: Don’t let AI isolate you from customers.